-Like with the best gaming PCs under 500, you may not be able to play the latest AAA games on ultra settings or at high resolutions.
-Instead it's more likely that you'll be wanting to play casual games or ones that are less graphically intense.
+Just as with the best gaming PCs under 500, you may not be able to play the latest AAA games on ultra settings or at high resolutions.
+Instead, it's more likely that you'll have to play casual games or ones that are less graphically intense.

-However, with that being said, an affordable gaming laptop such as the ones we've listed below can also be used for more general-purpose computing as much as casual gaming, so you'll actually be getting a good laptop for productivity as well, which is a bonus.
+However, with that being said, an affordable gaming laptop can be used for more general-purpose computing as much as for casual gaming, so you'll actually be getting a good laptop for productivity as well, which will be a bonus.

-With all this in mind, we’ve selected these laptops based on our research into their specs, features, general reviews, and other general points, that we think make them worth considering, plus, we’ve answered some of your most frequently asked questions so you can pick the best ones for you.
+With all this in mind, we’ve selected these laptops based on our research into their specs, features, general reviews, and other points that we think make them worth considering.
+We’ve also answered some of your most frequently asked questions so you can pick the best ones for you.

 So with that being said, let’s get into it – here are some top picks for the best gaming laptop under 300 available today.

 Best Gaming Laptop Under 300